adamakonat/IS211_FinalProject/README.md

 The application is using four different tables
 users: contains users
-clouds: contains an identifier that links the owner of the cloud
+/clouds: contains an identifier that links the owner of the cloud /books: contains books
-books: contains books
-items: contains an Identifier that links a Cloud to the book
+/items: contains an Identifier that links a Cloud to the book

 The two admin users are:
 User: admin / Pass: password